hackmamba-io/Technical-Writing-Course-with-Curriculum/README.md

 If you have questions or just want to network with other technical writers, join our **[Discord](https://discord.com/invite/MjbyDy3sPp)** community!

+Make sure to give us a star ⭐ on this repository.
+This will help us out a lot to improve and work on amazing projects and programs like these!

 ## Introduction to Technical Writing 📝

 ### Introduction